vimcaw/tocbot/README.md

 ## Requirements

 This library uses **vanilla javascript** and is only about 500 lines unminified.
-The only external dependency this script has is [**Smooth Scroll**](https://github.com/cferdinandi/smooth-scroll) (which has no dependencies).
-This script works in **all modern browsers and IE > 9**.
+The only dependency this script has is [**Smooth Scroll**](https://github.com/cferdinandi/smooth-scroll) (which has no dependencies).
+This script works in **all modern browsers and IE 8+**.
 To get support for older versions of IE use polyfills.

 Make sure rendered headings have id attributes, some markdown libraries (like [marked](https://github.com/chjj/marked)) already do this.